Updated: Aug 5

 You have to worry about reciprocating — If they help you, you may feel obligated to help them when they need you.
 If it doesn't follow through, this may cause strain in the relationship in the future.

 It’s biased — The great thing about great friends is that they will always be there to uplift you when you are down.
 They can tell you what they think you may want to hear which can kind of be a problem.
-They may even protect you from hurt and avoid telling the truth because they are afraid of hurting your feelings.
+They may even protect you from hurt and avoid telling the truth because they are afraid of hurting you.

 Most often friends try to solve your problem — The downside to this is that sometimes a problem doesn’t get addressed but rather it gets overlooked.